atrivialhero/atrivialhero.github.io/love.md

 This comedy show with a residency in Chicago is the funniest thing I have ever had the pleasure of seeing.
 With a list of alumnis like Tina Fey, Chris Farly, Mike Myers, and many more, this show clearly holds a high standard and is guaranteed to make you laugh every time.Learn how you can book an evening of laughs <a href="http://www.secondcity.com" target="_blank">here</a>.

 ***Ben and Jerry's Tour Factory***
-I was in the middle of Vermont without a clue what to do when a friend suggested I tour the Ben and Jerry's factory.
+I was in the middle of Vermont without a clue of what to do when a friend suggested I tour the Ben and Jerry's factory.
 I had no idea it was in Vermont.
-I drove there immediately and bought a ticket for the next tour. $4.00 got me a half hour tour of the factory that taught me all about the company and its history (it's a really cool company too!) and then the tour ends in their "Laboratory" where they create ice cream flavors.
+I drove there immediately and bought a ticket for the next tour. $4.00 got me a half hour tour of the factory that taught me all about the company and its history (it's a really cool company too!) and then the tour ended in their "Laboratory" where they create ice cream flavors.
 You get a sample of an experimental flavor of ice cream that changes daily.
 How can anyone say "no" to that?
 Check it out <a href="http://www.benjerry.com/about-us/factory-tours" target="_blank">here</a>.

 ***The Dartmouth Campus***
 As one might imagine, this campus is simply stunning.
 The library is full of artwork and wonderful things including a Dr. Seuss study room.
 Who knew that Dr. Seuss was a Dartmouth graduate?
 Learn about the fantastic school <a href="http://dartmouth.edu" target="_blank">here</a>.

 ***Strand Bookstore***
-Similar to Powell's, this New York City bookstore offers tons of books at bargain prices.
+Similar to Powell's in Portland, this New York City bookstore offers tons of books at bargain prices.
 Additionally, they have a resident dog that is all over their Instagram.
 Learn more <a href="http://www.strandbooks.com" target="_blank">here</a>.

 ***The Jersey Shore***
 Contrary to what reality television portrays, the Jersey Shore is actually pretty cool to visit.
-You are charged to step onto the sand, but it is worth it because they keep it looking pristine.
+You are charged to step onto the sand, but it is worth the price of admission because they keep it looking pristine.
 The boardwalk is full of delicious snacks and little shops.
 You can get delicious New York pizza there.
 They have more information <a href="http://www.visitnj.org/nj/beaches" target="_blank">here</a>.
 <blockquote class="instagram-media" data-instgrm-version="4" style=" background:#FFF; border:30; border-radius:3px; box-shadow:0 0 1px 0 rgba(0,0,0,0.5),0 1px 10px 0 rgba(0,0,0,0.15); margin: 1px; max-width:658px; padding:0; width:99.375%; width:-webkit-calc(100% - 2px); width:calc(100% - 2px);"><div style="padding:8px;"> <div style=" background:#F8F8F8; line-height:0; margin-top:40px; padding:50% 0; text-align:center; width:100%;"> <div style=" background:url(data:image/png;base64,iVBORw0KGgoAAAANSUhEUgAAACwAAAAsCAMAAAApWqozAAAAGFBMVEUiIiI9PT0eHh4gIB4hIBkcHBwcHBwcHBydr+JQAAAACHRSTlMABA4YHyQsM5jtaMwAAADfSURBVDjL7ZVBEgMhCAQBAf//42xcNbpAqakcM0ftUmFAAIBE81IqBJdS3lS6zs3bIpB9WED3YYXFPmHRfT8sgyrCP1x8uEUxLMzNWElFOYCV6mHWWwMzdPEKHlhLw7NWJqkHc4uIZphavDzA2JPzUDsBZziNae2S6owH8xPmX8G7zzgKEOPUoYHvGz1TBCxMkd3kwNVbU0gKHkx+iZILf77IofhrY1nYFnB/lQPb79drWOyJVa/DAvg9B/rLB4cC+Nqgdz/TvBbBnr6GBReqn/nRmDgaQEej7WhonozjF+Y2I/fZou/qAAAAAElFTkSuQmCC); display:block; height:22px; margin:0 auto -22px; position:relative; top:-11px; width:22px;"></div></div><p style=" color:#c9c8cd; font-family:Arial,sans-serif; font-size:14px; line-height:17px; margin-bottom:0; margin-top:8px; overflow:hidden; padding:8px 0 7px; text-align:center; text-overflow:ellipsis; white-space:nowrap;"><a href="https://instagram.com/p/r2AoCAFlCQ/" style=" color:#c9c8cd; font-family:Arial,sans-serif; font-size:14px; font-style:normal; font-weight:normal; line-height:17px; text-decoration:none;" target="_top">A photo posted by A.J. (@aj_atrivialhero)</a> on <time style=" font-family:Arial,sans-serif; font-size:14px; line-height:17px;" datetime="2014-08-18T15:01:25+00:00">Aug 18, 2014 at 8:01am PDT</time></p></div></blockquote>
 <script async defer src="//platform.instagram.com/en_US/embeds.js"></script>

 &nbsp;

 ***Edgar Allan Poe's Grave***
-This great American author died in Baltimore, Maryland and they have a wonderful tribute to him and his family located there.
+This great American author died in Baltimore, Maryland.
+They have a wonderful tribute to him and his family located there.
 You can read about it <a href="http://baltimore.org/article/edgar-allan-poe-baltimore" target="_blank">here</a>.

 ***Cooper's Rock State Forest***
 West Virginia is full of green, and for a desert boy, it is astounding to the senses.
-It is full of awesome hikes and great views.
+This state forest is full of awesome hikes and great views.
 See what their take on it all is <a href="http://www.coopersrockstateforest.com" target="_blank">here</a>.
 <blockquote class="instagram-media" data-instgrm-version="4" style=" background:#FFF; border:30; border-radius:3px; box-shadow:0 0 1px 0 rgba(0,0,0,0.5),0 1px 10px 0 rgba(0,0,0,0.15); margin: 1px; max-width:658px; padding:0; width:99.375%; width:-webkit-calc(100% - 2px); width:calc(100% - 2px);"><div style="padding:8px;"> <div style=" background:#F8F8F8; line-height:0; margin-top:40px; padding:50% 0; text-align:center; width:100%;"> <div style=" background:url(data:image/png;base64,iVBORw0KGgoAAAANSUhEUgAAACwAAAAsCAMAAAApWqozAAAAGFBMVEUiIiI9PT0eHh4gIB4hIBkcHBwcHBwcHBydr+JQAAAACHRSTlMABA4YHyQsM5jtaMwAAADfSURBVDjL7ZVBEgMhCAQBAf//42xcNbpAqakcM0ftUmFAAIBE81IqBJdS3lS6zs3bIpB9WED3YYXFPmHRfT8sgyrCP1x8uEUxLMzNWElFOYCV6mHWWwMzdPEKHlhLw7NWJqkHc4uIZphavDzA2JPzUDsBZziNae2S6owH8xPmX8G7zzgKEOPUoYHvGz1TBCxMkd3kwNVbU0gKHkx+iZILf77IofhrY1nYFnB/lQPb79drWOyJVa/DAvg9B/rLB4cC+Nqgdz/TvBbBnr6GBReqn/nRmDgaQEej7WhonozjF+Y2I/fZou/qAAAAAElFTkSuQmCC); display:block; height:22px; margin:0 auto -22px; position:relative; top:-11px; width:22px;"></div></div><p style=" color:#c9c8cd; font-family:Arial,sans-serif; font-size:14px; line-height:17px; margin-bottom:0; margin-top:8px; overflow:hidden; padding:8px 0 7px; text-align:center; text-overflow:ellipsis; white-space:nowrap;"><a href="https://instagram.com/p/spc8bbllEi/" style=" color:#c9c8cd; font-family:Arial,sans-serif; font-size:14px; font-style:normal; font-weight:normal; line-height:17px; text-decoration:none;" target="_top">A photo posted by A.J. (@aj_atrivialhero)</a> on <time style=" font-family:Arial,sans-serif; font-size:14px; line-height:17px;" datetime="2014-09-07T14:30:09+00:00">Sep 7, 2014 at 7:30am PDT</time></p></div></blockquote>
 <script async defer src="//platform.instagram.com/en_US/embeds.js"></script>